-Media Pluralism Score: 9 A great variety of newspapers exist in the country.
-There are 21 national newspapers including two major dailies, 67 local newspapers and four to six newspapers in Russian.
+Media Pluralism A great variety of newspapers exist in the country.
+There are 21 national Score: 9 newspapers including two major daily broadsheets, 67 local newspapers and several newspapers in Russian.
 As a rule, newspapers are privately owned, but some local and regional papers receive support from the municipalities or counties.
-Some specific newsletters such as the Teachers' Gazette and the cultural newspaper Sirp receive government funds.

-Due to a high Internet and cable-TV penetration rate, electronic media are important.
-All major newspapers have an online version, and there are two news portals.
-One of these is publicly funded, run by the Estonian public broadcasting institution, while another, Delfi, is owned by the private Ekspress Group AS.
+Some weeklies such as the Teachers' Gazette and the cultural weekly Sirp receive government funds.
+Printed newspapers have to struggle with decreasing readership since electronic media has become increasingly important.
+This trend is supported by high Internet and cable-TV penetration rate.
+All major newspapers have an online version, and there are two other major online news portals.
+One of these is publicly funded and run by the Estonian Public Broadcasting, while another, Delfi, is owned by the private Ekspress Group.

-Aside from the Estonian Public Broadcasting (ERR) group, media ownership is concentrated in two large companies owned by domestic investors (the Ekspress Group and the Eesti Meedia Group).
-A third major company, the foreign-owned Bonnier Group, publishes the Äripäev economic newspaper.
-In the 2014 - 2015 period, the Ekspress and Eesti Meedia groups acted to consolidate the media outlets belonging to their companies.
-For example, the Ekspress Grupp decided to merge its AS Eesti Ajalehed (newspapers) and AS Delfi (online news portal) holdings into a single enterprise.
-Such mergers and organizational rearrangements may decrease media pluralism.
+Aside from the Estonian Public Broadcasting (ERR), media ownership is concentrated in two large companies owned by domestic investors (the Ekspress Group and the Eesti Meedia Group).
+A third major company, the foreign-owned Bonnier Group, publishes Äripäev, a business daily.
+In 2014-15, the Ekspress and Eesti Meedia groups acted to consolidate the media outlets belonging to their companies.
+Mergers and organizational rearrangements may decrease media pluralism.

-Access to Government.
-Information Score: 9 The main principles of access to public and official information are laid out in the constitution.
-Additionally, the Public Information Act has been in force since 2001, and the Personal Data Protection Act since 2007.
+The main principles of access to public and official information are laid out in the constitution.
+Additionally, the Public Information Act (PIA) has been in force since 2001, and the Personal Data Protection Act since 2007.
 Accordingly, access to information must be fast and easy, and restrictions are strictly defined by law.
 Any citizen or resident can submit an oral or written information request to the government and officials must provide a response within five working days.
 The obligations of authorities under the Public Information Act are not only to provide information, but also to assist the public in accessing documents.